CCSS.ELA-LITERACY.CCRA.R.6: Assess how point of view or purpose shapes the content and style of a text.Objective:

 Conduct an investigation into the debate surrounding the use of drones for security and commercial uses.
 Use a variety of news sources to conduct your search, and keep track of images and quotes that reflect differing opinions.
 Using the images and quotations from your investigation, create a collage that demonstrates what you learned about the current debate about the use of drones.

-This lesson plan can be modified by clicking "Use this Lesson" and then "Modify."
-It is written to be explored independently by students, but offers opportunities for small group and full class discussions.
+This lesson plan is written to be explored independently by students, but offers opportunities for small group and full class discussions.